Updated - May 2, 2026 - Copyright - Ralph Gibson - 2014

 2025 Christmas Ornaments Project:

-December 6th.
-Please check the Turners Warehouse website for more information.
+check the Turners Warehouse website for more information.

 The ornaments use a DFRobot Beetle controller card, that is programming compatible with the Arduino

-Leonardo controller card.
-For programming the Beetle, I used the Arduino IDE version 2.3.6.
-The Beetle
+DFR0282, I used the Arduino IDE version 2.3.6.
+The software running on the ornaments allow multiple

 software isn’t very elegant.